puppetlabs/puppetlabs-apache/REFERENCE.md

 Data type: `Any`

-(optional)
-Default is $::apache::apache_version
+Used to verify that the Apache version you have requested is compatible with the module.

 Default value: `undef`

 ### apache::mod::wsgi

-Installs and configures Graham Dumpleton mod_wsgi.
+Installs and configures `mod_wsgi`.

 * **See also**
 https://github.com/GrahamDumpleton/mod_wsgi